keurfonluu/fteikpy/README.rst

 **NOTE**: the 2-D and 3-D Eikonal solvers included in FTeikPy are written in Fortran.
 The original source codes can be found `here <https://github.com/Mark-Noble/FTEIK2D>`__.
-Detailed implementation of local operators and global propagation scheme implemented in this module are inspired from [1].
-If you find this algorithm and/or module useful, citing this paper would be appreciated.
+Detailed implementation of local operators and global propagation scheme implemented in this package are inspired from [1]_.
+If you find this algorithm and/or package useful, citing this paper would be appreciated.

 Installation